lhartley870/saguaro-bags/README.md

 #### Illustrations

-All of the store logo illustrations and the favicon used on the website were generated with a Canva Pro subscription at [Canva](https://www.canva.com/en_gb/).
+All of the store logo illustrations, the charm logos and the favicon used on the website were generated with a Canva Pro subscription at [Canva](https://www.canva.com/en_gb/).

 #### Photos